AhiyaHiya/cocoafob/cpp/README.markdown

 ### Download script
 (macOS only) A bash shell script named download_required_libs.sh is in the same directory as this README file and is used by the Xcode project for downloading the Catch from source and places the headers in the components directory.

+### For generating new Public Private Keys
+Here are the terminal commands for doing so: openssl dsaparam -out dsaparam.pem 512 openssl gendsa -out privkey.pem dsaparam.pem openssl dsa -in privkey.pem -pubout -out pubkey.pem

 ### Managed Libs
 * OpenSSL 1_0_2 stable release